harshogale04/razorpayhack/README.md

 python browsing_agent.py    # visual browsing, real browser
 ```

-Every new terminal needs the virtual environment activated independently — `venv\Scripts\activate` (Windows) or `source venv/bin/activate` (macOS/Linux) — before running any Python command in it.
+Every new terminal needs the virtual environment activated independently, `venv\Scripts\activate` on Windows or `source venv/bin/activate` on macOS/Linux, before running any Python command in it.

 ## The two buyer agents

 Both simulate an *external* AI agent.
-Neither imports internal application code directly — both communicate over plain HTTP, exactly as a genuine third party would.
+Neither imports internal application code directly.
+Both communicate over plain HTTP, exactly as a genuine third party would.

-### `buyer_agent.py` — API-direct
+### `buyer_agent.py`: API-direct
 Fetches the catalog, asks the LLM to pick a sensible set of items within a budget with brief reasoning per item, then submits each as a separate `/purchase-intent` call.
-Fast and simple — a good sanity check that the end-to-end pipeline behaves correctly.
+Fast and simple, a good sanity check that the end-to-end pipeline behaves correctly.

-### `browsing_agent.py` — visual browsing
+### `browsing_agent.py`: visual browsing
 Opens a real, visible Chromium window via Playwright and loads the storefront.
-On each step it: takes a screenshot, sends it to the LLM's vision model along with a list of exactly which elements are currently clickable (grounded via `data-agent-action` attributes on every interactive button), receives a decision naming one clickable element, then executes a real mouse click at that element's on-screen position — animated via an injected cursor so the decision is visually legible during a demo or recording.
-It progresses through add to cart, view cart, proceed to checkout, and pay now — the same sequence a human shopper would follow.
+On each step it takes a screenshot, sends it to the LLM's vision model along with a list of exactly which elements are currently clickable (grounded via `data-agent-action` attributes on every interactive button), receives a decision naming one clickable element, then executes a real mouse click at that element's on-screen position, animated via an injected cursor so the decision is visually legible during a demo or recording.
+It progresses through add to cart, view cart, proceed to checkout, and pay now, the same sequence a human shopper would follow.

 ## API reference

 ### `GET /ai-catalog.json`
 Agent-readable catalog.
-No marketing copy, no images — only what a machine needs to decide.
+No marketing copy, no images.
+Only what a machine needs to decide.
 ```json
 {
   "products": [